TritonDataCenter/mantaRSDK/README.md

 environment variables set for Manta use, and openSSL installed and working.

-If you have the Node.js manta command line tools working on a Unix/Linux platform, this should work as is.
+If you have the Node.js Manta Command Line Tools working on a Unix/Linux platform, this should work as is.

 Windows has specific requirements, detailed below.